RichiH/vcsh/doc/PACKAGING.md

 ## Mac OS X / Homebrew

 Homebrew does not require any packaging information within this repository.
-A separate branch with a statically compiled manpage and release tags is provided to ease the work of Homebrew packagers:
+A separate branch with release tags is provided to ease the work of Homebrew

-* The static manpage because Homebrew lacks ronn
+packagers:

 * The tag so GitHub generates tarballs Homebrew can be pointed at